purijatin/njexl_wiki/12-Using-Test-Framework.md

 * numCallPerThread : Per thread, how many times one needs to call the method

 * pacingTime : Time delay between two subsequent call in a thread.

+* dcd : Stands for Different Call Different ( data row ).
+       It has a default value of false.
+If one sets this to true, then every call made in threading mode would have used different data row.
+       This is very important for application caching their data per process.

 * performance : Another annotation to do performance testing.
                 Defaults to no performance testing